Selections

 .remove

-removes all the elements in a selection.
-For example, given some circles, we can remove them using:
+removes all the elements in a selection from the page.
+For example, given some circles, you can remove them using:

 .remove();